-There are a combined number of 15 ferry crossings each week across a selection of 6 Ferry Routes which are operated by 3 ferry companies including Balearia, Trasmediterranea & Algerie Ferries with the shortest crossing taking around 8 hours (Almeria to Ghazaouet).
+There are a combined number of 13 ferry crossings each week across a selection of 6 Ferry Routes which are operated by 3 ferry companies including Balearia, Trasmediterranea & Algerie Ferries with the shortest crossing taking around 8 hours 1 minute (Almeria to Oran).

 This is a general summary of the services on offer between Spain and Algeria, for live information select from our Fare Search.

 Spain is a country located on the Iberian Peninsula and bordered by Portugal to the west, France to the north-east and the Mediterranean Sea to the South and East.